aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 }
 ```

 We build a `tableItem` object to fetch.
-If we will take a look at our table structure from the contract
+If we take a look at our table structure from the contract:

 ```rust
 tasks: Table<u64, Task>,
 ```

-We see that it has a `key` type `u64` and a `value` of type `Task` and whenever we create a new task, we assign the `key` to be the incremented task counter
+We see that it has a `key` type `u64` and a `value` of type `Task`.
+And whenever we create a new task, we assign the `key` to be the incremented task counter.

 ```rust
 // adds the new task into the tasks table table::upsert(&mut todo_list.tasks, counter, new_task);
 ```

-So the object we built is
+So the object we built is:

 ```js
 {